 In this addictive Baked Cheese Grits recipe, creamy rich Southern Grits are cooked with garlicky butter and cheddar and parmesan cheeses then baked to perfection.
 Each flavorful bite oozes melts on the tongue.
 Make these grits casserole for your next family breakfast or serve them for dinner as a side dish.
-If you want more amazing brunch recipes like these, serve my Shrimp Scampi over these grits or Cauliflower Grits and serve with Brown Sugar Bacon, Hash Browns, Hoe Cakes and Bacon Cheddar Biscuits.
+If you want more amazing brunch recipes like these, serve my Shrimp Scampi over these grits or Cauliflower Grits and serve with Brown Sugar Bacon, This Easy Breakfast Casserole, Hash Browns, Hoe Cakes and Bacon Cheddar Biscuits.

 The BEST Cheese Grits Casserole Baked to Perfection!

 “Home is wherever the grits are made”.
 Someone famous said that right?
 Well, even if that’s not the case I still choose to use it as a personal motto.
 Grits are a Southern staple that you can find in homes and diners all across the South.
 I grew up eating my Big Mama’s grits for breakfast on cozy Sunday mornings and as a side to her famous pork chop dinners.
 Her grits were decadent, creamy and stirred with love.